mpostaire/.dotfiles/README.md

 - Add cursor, icons and gtk theme (remake gtk colors so the are more like my color scheme).
 - Better install script.

-- calendarmenu: make day number of past/future month appear with a darker color

 - musicmenu: find cover in folder first, then find it from the file (the latter cost more performances)

 - bluetooth widget